-Different VE teams handle the way they register applicants differently.
+The various VE teams handle the way they register applicants differently.
 Our team strongly encourages pre-registration using our on-line form.
 It only takes a few minutes to complete, and we find having this information up front just makes things flow more smoothly.
-We'll still accommodate you if you show up without pre-registering, but expect the process to take a bit longer.
+Provided you have an FRN, we'll still accommodate you if you show up without pre-registering, but expect the registration process to take a bit longer.

 First, you'll need to have some identification.
 A Picture ID is much preferred — something like a driver's license, passport, or student-id card.
 If you do not have a picture id, bring two forms of identification, which could include a birth certificate, a social security card, utility bill with your name and address on it, or a postmarked envelope addressed to you at your current address.

 Second, make sure you know your FRN, if you have not already supplied it to us when you pre-registered.
 Pre-registration allows us to generate all the necessary paperwork for you at the exam session.
 However, if you have not pre-registered and do not have an FRN, the issuing of your license will be delayed until you obtain one (and please note we have no way of doing so at the test session itself).